Seashell22/Web-Accessibility-Work/README.md

-## Screenshots of some of my web accessibility work.
+## Screenshots of some of my web accessibility work. ( First pages only. )

 ### CML Manual Web Accessibility Testing for Buckeye Innovation